cis198-2016f/slides/01/content.md

 ---
 ## Structured Data

-- Rust has two simple ways of creating structured data types:
+- Rust has two simple types of structured data types:
     - Structs: C-like structs to hold data.
     - Enums: OCaml-like; data that can be one of several types.